blueoptimaltd/gerrit-delete-project-plugin/src/main/resources/Documentation/config.md

 	By default false.

 plugin.@PLUGIN@.enablePreserveOption

+Warning: **This option is not configurable in the WANdisco fork of the delete-project plugin.
+Please refer to about.md for more information**.

 :	Whether the "Preserve git repository" option is enabled for the user on the
     UI and ssh delete-project command.